-- the outsource provider's previous experience - public reports and information about their service - reported complaints about them, and their complaint handling procedures - the provider's operating jurisdiction and any protections/controls imposed in that jurisdiction.
+• the outsource provider's previous experience

+- public reports and information about their service - reported complaints about them, and their complaint handling procedures - their operating jurisdiction and any protections/controls imposed in that jurisdiction.

 You should regularly review your outsourcing arrangements (at a frequency appropriate to the risk involved) and you should monitor the ongoing performance of the outsource provider.
 For further information in relation to outsourced services see the outsourcing section of the Licensing Application Guide.
-You don't need to arrange for the FMA to have direct access to the outsource provider's records, providing we can promptly obtain the records through you.
+You don't need to arrange for the FMA to have direct access to the outsource provider's records, provided we can promptly obtain the records through you.

-3. Records
+4. Records

-You must have systems and procedures to maintain relevant records pertaining to your market service and you must provide us with the records we need to monitor your ongoing capability to effectively perform the P2P lending service in accordance with the applicable eligibility criteria in the Act.
+You must have systems and procedures to maintain relevant records pertaining to your market service and you must provide us with the records we need to monitor your ongoing capability to effectively perform the DIMS in accordance with the applicable eligibility criteria in the Act.

 Explanatory note: This standard condition requires you to have arrangements in place so that we can inspect your records without unnecessary delays.
 We would expect this to involve reliable archival systems and getting client consents in advance.
-This also requires you to have appropriate arrangements in place with outsource providers (see standard condition 2 above).
+This also requires you to have appropriate arrangements in place with outsource providers (see standard condition 3 above).

-4. Regulatory returns
+5. Regulatory returns

-You must provide us with the information we need to monitor your on-going capability to effectively perform the P2P lending service in accordance with the applicable eligibility criteria in the Act.
-This will include updated information on the nature, size and complexity of your P2P lending service.
+You must provide us with the information we need to monitor your on-going capability to effectively perform the DIMS in accordance with the applicable eligibility criteria in the Act.
+This will include updated information on the nature, size and complexity of your DIMS.
 Information must be provided in accordance with any Regulatory Return Framework and Methodology we issue under subpart 4, part 9 of the Act.